 Another officer shot as manhunt for suspect in state of crisis continues in Cockeysville

-BALTIMORE -- Law enforcement officers have pinned down and surrounded a suspect in a manhunt that started out in Cockeysville moved to Fallston.
+BALTIMORE -- Law enforcement officers have tracked down a suspect in a violent manhunt that started out in Cockeysville moved to Fallston, according to authorities.

 Amid the melee, an FBI Task Force and members of the Bureau of Alcohol, Tobacco, Firearms and Explosives joined the investigation.